defano/chicago-oasis/README.md

 # Oasis Chicago

-A visualization of Chicago business desertifaction by neighborhood or census tract based on public data provided by the City of Chicago's online data portal.
+Oasis Chicago was created as a submission to ChallengePost's Big Data for Social Good competition.
+You can read more--and watch a video--about the goals of and inspiration for the project on the [ChallegePost project page](http://challengepost.com/software/oasis).

-Oasis Chicago is a trivial [Node.js](http://nodejs.org/) application; it uses the Express framework for routing requests to static resources but otherwise doesn't expose web services or consume external data sources (like a database).
+Oasis is a trivial [Node.js](http://nodejs.org/) application; it uses the Express framework for routing requests to static resources but otherwise doesn't expose web services or consume external data sources (like a database).

 The application's user interface is based on Bootstrap/jQuery and makes use of the `awesome-bootstrap-checkbox`, `bootstrap-multiselect`, and `seiyra-bootstrap-slider` plugins.
 The Express application makes use of the Jade templating engine and the `marked` (a markdown rendering library) for displaying the about page.